sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 3. Run the preprocessing notebook to generate the cleaned datasets.
 4. Run the analysis notebook to explore the data and generate the results*

-> ***NOTE**: You'll need `./mhw_data` folder with MHW masks within them to run this analysis notebook on your own, please contact us for further information and access to the data files.
-Please note that `./output` contains output files from `analysis.ipynb` notebook for each of the sub-basin and best track data source combination for a particular classification definition (details in the notebook).
+> ***NOTE**: You'll need `./mhw_data` folder with MHW masks within it to run the 'TC classification' part of `analysis.ipynb` notebook on your own, please contact us for further information and access to the data files.
+Please note that `./output` contains output files from `analysis.ipynb` notebook for each of the sub-basin and best track data source combinations for a particular classification definition (details in the notebook).

 ## Future Work (In Plans)

-- Expanding the analysis to other relavant data variables (precipitation rate, surface latent heat flux, specific humidity, surface winds etc.) and hypothesis testing.
+- Expanding the analysis to other relevant data variables (precipitation rate, surface latent heat flux, specific humidity, surface winds etc.) and hypothesis testing.

 ## Contributions